Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/4.png)

-From here you can upload the binary just like Virustotal:
+From here, you can upload the binary just like Virustotal:

 ![](resources/Ch5/5.png)

-From here most times the webpage will time out so click “Recent Scans” which shows the following:
+From here, most times the webpage will time out so click “Recent Scans” which shows the following:

 ![](resources/Ch5/6.png)

 Because we are in a VM, the dynamic report will be unavailable but the static report has the primary details for initial triaging of the application.
-After a bit and depending on the size of the application, the report will be ready for analysis:
+After a few minutes and depending on the size of the application, the report will be ready for analysis:

 ![](resources/Ch5/7.png)

-Now for analysis of malware, there are a number of websites hosting samples for analysis but I have typically found vx-underground.org fairly robust.
+Now for analysis of malware, there are a number of websites hosting samples for training and tool development but I have typically found vx-underground.org fairly robust.

 ![](resources/Ch5/8.png)